Search photokaboom.com

 • You select the blank layer.

-• Sample All layers is selected in the options bar.
+• Sample All layers is selected in options bar/Tool Options.

 By placing the retouching on a blank layer, you can do the following.